 to compile time, where the effect is accomplished using

-macros) using the special form LISP
+macros) using the special form LISP.
+The form

-is evaluated, and its result is
+provided to LISP is evaluated, and its result is

 compiled as though it were Parenscript code.
 For PS

-, the Parenscript output code is
+and PS-INLINE, the Parenscript output code is

 generated at macro-expansion time, and the LISP